makapuf/bitbox-0xFF/REFERENCE.md

 2 | collision | type of collision - sprite_collide (see object collisions table)
 3 | spawn | type of sprite spawned when this object dies 4-7 | reserved | leave transparent.
+  | collision_up | collision when player hits from bottom
+  | collision_dn | collision when player hits from bottom
+  | collision_side | collision when player hits from bottom
-  | hit | what if player hits it - see collision table
+  | hit | collision type if player hits/punches/stomp it (split into up/down/side?)

 ### terrains